Luka-io/Bitbreach/README.md

 ## 🔥 What is BitBreach?

-BitBreach is a modular hacking and gaming handheld powered by the **ESP32-S3**, backed by a **STM32G4** for glitching & precision tasks.
+BitBreach is a modular hacking and gaming handheld powered by the **ESP32-S3**, backed by a **STM32G4** for glitching &  Modularity.
 It features dual **CC1101 radios**, **Wifi/Ble**, **NFC**, **IR**, **microSD**, **glitching hardware**, and even a Tamagotchi-style digital pet.

 ✅ Retro gaming
 ✅ Voltage glitching
 ✅ WiFi & BLE hacking
 ✅ Hack-to-unlock forum perks
-✅ Fully open source (after Kickstarter)
+✅ Fully open source

-Whether you're learning electronics, reverse engineering remotes, building your first mod, or hacking like you're in *Mr. Robot* — BitBreach is for you.
+Whether you're learning electronics, reverse engineering remotes, building your first mod, or just a Skid — BitBreach is for you.

 ---

-## 💾 Specs Overview
+##  Specs Overview

 | Feature             | Description                                              |
 |---------------------|----------------------------------------------------------|